akshaykatyal/EdgeServerResourceAllocation/README.md

 This is the code for implementing the MADDPG algorithm for dynamic controller assignment in SD-IoV.
-It is based on the OpenAI MADDPG code: https://github.com/openai/maddpg.git
+It is based on the OpenAI MADDPG code: https://github.com/openai/maddpg.git.
+If you have some deployment problem, please refer to tips under this code.

 ## Installation